Rosen College of Hospitality Management: Graduate certificates

-In addition, graduate Certificates are offered in Event Management and Destination Marketing and Management.
 The Certificate programs (which are fully on-line) consist of three, three-hour graduate-level courses; the courses do not have prerequisites but are offered only during a specific semester (Fall, Spring, or Summer), so a student may enroll at any semester and take the specific course offered at that time.
 The credits earned from the courses taken can be applied (at three hours per course) toward a future master's degree.

+Reputation

+According to Academic Ranking of World Universities Rosen's hospitality program ranked No. 1 in the nation and No. 2 in the world in 2022.
+Rosen College is also the youngest hospitality school ranked in the top five.

+Due to the campus's proximity to Orlando's tourism sector, both Disney and Universal have a longstanding history of hiring interns from the college.

 Campus

-The Rosen College campus is located adjacent to the Rosen Shingle Creek Resort, and near the Orange County Convention Center, not far from the many tourist attractions along International Drive.
+The Rosen College campus is located adjacent to the Rosen Shingle Creek Resort, and near the Orange County Convention Center, not far from International Drive.
 The campus itself is designed to imitate a resort-style feel, with Spanish-inspired architecture and landscaping.
-Various areas of the college are dedicated in name to major donors to the college (e.g. Disney Dining Room, Universal Orlando Library, Darden Auditorium, and the state-of-the-art Anheuser Busch Beer & Wine Lab).
+Various areas of the college are dedicated in name to major donors to the college (e.g. Disney Dining Room, Universal Orlando Library, Darden Auditorium, and the Anheuser Busch Beer & Wine Lab).

 Regular Shuttle service is offered on most days classes are held to and from the UCF Main Campus.
-Shuttle service is also offered to the UCF Main Campus for Rosen Students during major campus functions such as when the UCF Knights Football team are playing at home in Spectrum Stadium, affectionately known as the Bounce House.
+Shuttle service is also offered to the UCF Main Campus for Rosen Students during major campus functions such as when the UCF Knights Football team are playing at home in FBC Mortgage Stadium, also known as the Bounce House.